-In addition to the financial information reflected in this report, which is prepared in accordance with GAAP, we are providing a non-GAAP financial measurement of profitability $-Adjusted\ EBITDA$ - as a supplement to the preceding discussion of our financial results.
+In addition to the financial information reflected in this report, which is prepared in accordance with GAAP, we are providing a non-GAAP financial measurement of profitability -Adjusted EBITDA - as a supplement to the preceding discussion of our financial results.

-Management defines Adjusted EBITDA as net income, determined in accordance with GAAP, excluding the following:
+Management defines Adjusted EBITDA as income from operations, determined in accordance with GAAP, excluding the following:

-- interest income and interest expense;

-- income tax provision;

-- depreciation and amortization of property and equipment;

-- amortization of acquired intangible assets;

-- impairments or write-downs of acquired intangible assets;

-- stock-based compensation;

-- acquisition-related and other;
+- depreciation and amortization of property and equipment; - amortization of acquired intangible assets; - impairments or write-downs of acquired intangible assets; - stock-based compensation; - legal settlements; and - acquisition-related and other.

-- legal settlements;

-- other income (expense), net; and

-- discontinued operations.